GenomicsAotearoa/metagenomics_summer_school/docs/day2/ex9_refining_bins.md

 * Pull new contigs from concatenated bin files to form new bin clusters
 * Check if genome metrics improve after manual refinement

-For this exercise, we will be using data from the `mock_bins/` sub-directory and additional genome metrics in `mock_bins.checkm.txt`.
+For this exercise, we will be using data from the `mock_fragments*` files, `mock_bins/` sub-directory, and additional genome metrics in `mock_bins.checkm.txt`.
 These files were generated using a different assembly (reads assembled using MEGAHIT) based on a modified sample 3 library, and then binned using MetaBAT2 and MaxBin as per previous lessons.
-We also provide a set of fragmented assembled contigs for better visualisation (i.e., contig fragments with similar k-mer profiles are clustered together)!

 ### Inspect the genome metrics